 A PEOPLE DESIRING TO EMANCIPATE ITSELF MUST UNDERSTAND THE PROCESS OF ITS ENSLAVEMENT

 Within the Pan Africanist Women’s Organisation (PAWO) we resolved to invoke a debate on the “origins of the subjugation of women” rather than deal with the obvious topics that usually comes up at this time such as the issue of women abuse and women oppression as these issues are a given.
 We do not undermine the importance of dealing with these issues however at this juncture we are interested on how the oppression of women came about.
 As per the theme of this address “a people desiring to emancipate itself must understand the process of its enslavement” [WP van Schoor, 1951].
-In essence if we understand where we come from, we will know where we are going and what vehicle we must use to arrive at our destination
+In essence if we understand where we come from, we will know where we are going and what vehicle we must use to arrive at our destination…that of an egalitarian society freeing both men and women from bondage.

 Within the Pan Africanist Women’s Organisation (PAWO) we resolved to invoke a debate on the “origins of the subjugation of women” rather than deal with the obvious topics that usually comes up at this time such as the issue of women abuse and women oppression as these issues are a given.
 We do not undermine the importance of dealing with these issues however at this juncture we are interested on how the oppression of women came about.
 As per the theme of this address “a people desiring to emancipate itself must understand the process of its enslavement” [WP van Schoor, 1951].
-In essence if we understand where we come from, we will know where we are going and what vehicle we must use to arrive at our destination
+In essence if we understand where we come from, we will know where we are going and what vehicle we must use to arrive at our destination…that of an egalitarian society freeing both men and women from bondage.

 In our research we came across two interesting theories – a Feminist approach which advocates that the root cause of women’s oppression is a biological phenomenon thus, it is in the makeup of men as a sex to oppress women as the other sex.
 In other words it is a battle of sexes, a battle between men and women.
 The problem we have with this theory is that if the struggle for women’ emancipation doesn’t transcend the capitalist and socio-economic relations, then it is a bourgeois struggle because it limits itself within the capitalist system.
 The second approach is the Marxist approach which advocates that exploitation of women began as a social order and the advent of private property.
 It is therefore paramount that women and men work together to fight capitalist exploitation for society to be free!